 1. Work driver-based

 To simplify the work for everyone involved, you’ll have to abandon the traditional structure and start focusing on building the forecast bottom-up, using KPIs and parameters that are connected to the revenue and cost drivers that are most critical for your business.
-By working driver-based with concepts that are familiar to the business, itll be easier for those involved to provide qualitative input.
-Key employees will get a better understanding of what drives revenues and costs and thus, a better understanding of the entire picture.
-This will in turn lead to employees feeling a higher accountability of their work and the entire process since they better understand the impact of their “own” parts.
+By working driver-based with concepts that the employees are familiar with, itll be easier for those involved to provide qualitative input.
+Key employees will get a better understanding of what drives revenues and costs and how they themselves contribute to the organisation's goals.

 2. Systemise

-There’s no doubt that Excel is a great tool, but there are few people within the financial department who perceive an Excel process to be clear and easy to manage.
-So, if you want the organisation to be involved in the process, it’s basically a requirement to work driver-based and to systemise the process in order to simplify your work and make input easier.
-A modern system doesn’t just offer an interface that makes it easier for the organisation to give input, but also features that simplifies and improves your work and increases employees understanding of the entire process
+There are few non-financial professionals who perceive an Excel process to be clear and easy to manage.
+If you want the organisation to be involved in the process, it’s basically a requirement to work with driver-based and and automated processes.
+A modern system that facilitates strategic financial planning offers both more comprehensible interfaces and features that make the work clearer, better, and enhance the understanding of the entity

 3. Delegate

-It’s also important to delegate the responsibility and allow different levels of the organisation to give input.
+Dare to delegate the responsibility and allow different levels of the organisation to give input.
 If you’ve systemised your process and already work driver-based, you’ve created a good foundation to be able to build engagement and accountability – but you still need soft values such as trust, discussions and follow-up conversations.
-You have to allow the organisation to take part in the follow-up of forecasts and targets, let the key employees with the most insight comment on differences and ensure that the financial planning process is a part of their day-to-day work.
-Trust, continuous discussions and follow-up conversations will lead to higher engagement and accountability.
+Let the operation participate in the follow-up of the forecasts and goals, allow key employees to give input, and ensure that the financial planning work and financial control are part of their responsibility and work.

 4. Work frequent

-Working more dynamically and frequently with agile and updated forecasts has become increasingly important given macro-economic factors and our rapidly changing world.
-Not only according to us, but according to 82% of the respondents in The State of Corporate Financial Planning.
-Working more frequently with forecasting and delegated financial management gives your budget and forecast the engagement it deserves, and also leads to higher quality of work.
+Working more dynamically and frequently with agile and updated forecasts has become increasingly important given our rapidly changing world.
+This is not only according to us, but also to 82% of the respondents in The State of Corporate Financial Planning.
+Working more frequently with your forecasts leads to both higher quality of work and the information generated being more useful.

 To be able to work more frequently with financial planning, it’s important to set goals at a reasonable level and to work driver-based.
 If you only do the first and not the latter, the process will only lead to higher demands and an increased workload.